 Nadia Bolz-Weber is the founding pastor of House for All Sinners and Saints in Denver, Colorado.
-She is the author of the New York Times bestseller Accidental Saints: Finding God in All the Wrong People (Convergent, 2015), in bookstores on September 8, 2015.
+She is the author of the New York Times bestseller Accidental Saints: Finding God in All the Wrong People (Convergent, 2015), available in bookstores now.
 She’s also the author of Salvation on the Small Screen?
 24 Hours of Christian Television (Seabury 2008) and the New York Times bestselling theological memoir, Pastrix: the Cranky, Beautiful Faith of a Sinner & Saint (Jericho, 2013).
-Nadia has been featured in BBC World Service, The Washington Post, Bitch Magazine, NPR’s Morning Edition, More Magazine, The Daily Beast and on CNN.
+Nadia has been featured in BBC World Service, The Washington Post, Bitch Magazine, NPR’s Morning Edition, Fresh Air, More Magazine, The Daily Beast and on CNN.

 Nobody really believes she’s an ordained pastor in the ELCA.
 Maybe it’s the sleeve tattoos or the fact that she swears like a truck driver.
 Either way… she’s fine with it.
 Nadia lives in Denver with her family of 4 where she can be found writing bios in the third person, lifting weights and walking her Great Dane, Zacchaeus.

 |“[Bolz-Weber] is a tatted-up, foul-mouthed champion to people sick of being belittled as not Christian enough for the right or too Jesus-y for the left.”